This level 3 course explores a diverse range of technical and creative disciplines within Creative Media.

-Students will build a grounding foundation in creative media practice , developing skills that will enhance them to progress to HE courses or straight into the industry.
+Students will build a grounding foundation in creative media practice, developing the skills they need to enhance their abilities and progress them towards a university-level course or straight into the industry.

 -